MHKiT-Software/MHKiT/docs/source/loads.rst

   Calculations are based on `IEC TS 62600-3:2020 ED1 <https://webstore.iec.ch/publication/60359>`_ .

-The tidal module contains the following submodules:
+The loads module contains the following submodules:

 * ``general``: Computes loads metrics such as damage equivalent loads.
 * ``graphics``: Generates graphics of loads statistics.